-Submitting a document to eScholarship@UMMS does not transfer copyright; it only grants the Library a non-exclusive license to distribute and archive the document.
+Submitting a document to eScholarship@UMassChan does not transfer copyright; it only grants the Library a non-exclusive license to distribute and archive the document.

-Authors often inadvertently transfer copyright to publishers during the article publication process (review our Author Rights information to understand why this is unnecessary!).
-However, many journal publishers allow authors to post a version of their published articles (see Definitions box) in an institutional archive or repository.
+Authors often inadvertently transfer copyright to publishers during the article publication process (review Author Rights and Publication Agreements to understand why this is unnecessary!).
+However, many journal publishers allow authors to freely and legally post a version of their published articles (see Definitions box) in an institutional archive or repository.
 This is called “self-archiving.”
 Publishers prohibiting inclusion may grant exceptions if the author requests it.
 The library will assist authors in determining if materials are eligible to be deposited.
 Authors may wish to consult the Sherpa/RoMEO website, which provides a summary of permissions that are normally given as part of each publisher's copyright transfer agreement or license.

 If your journal or publisher does not give standing permission for self-archiving, ask for permission.
 Many publishers who do not give standing permission will agree to case-by-case requests.
 Here is a template with sample wording to ask permission from a publisher for self-archiving an article:

 Dear [insert name of publisher, rights manager or similar],

 I am writing to ask permission to post a copy of an article of mine which was published in one of your journals in my institution's repository, eScholarship@UMassChan.

 [journal name], [volume or number], [pages]

 The institutional repository is a not-for-profit service for academic authors, providing access to the full-text of their publications.
 Full bibliographic details are given for each article, including the journal of original publication, etc.